 A muscle contracture, or contracture deformity, is the result of stiffness or constriction in the connective tissues of your body.
-This can occur in:
+It’s commonly caused by inactivity and scarring from an injury or burn.

 You can also experience a contracture deformity in your joint capsules.
 This is the dense, fibrous connective tissue that stabilizes the joint — and adjoining bones — at the deepest, most internal level.